-Olive Media Products
+Olive Media Products and

-on Thursday announced that users of Olive’s Opus media player will be able to purchase and download digital music that’s unencumbered with Digital Rights Management (DRM) restrictions, and that uses lossless compression techniques.
+MusicGiants on Thursday announced that users of Olive’s Opus media player will be able to purchase and download digital music that’s unencumbered with Digital Rights Management (DRM) restrictions, and that uses lossless compression techniques.

 Olive sells a line of audiophile-quality digital music components designed to be integrated into a home entertainment system.
 The Opus features a built-in optical drive and hard disk drive (up to 750GB).
 It also features a built-in database identifying music tracks, and technology designed to bring out the most in your digital audio (which Olive calls “Pure Audio System”).
 The peripheral also connects to Macs and PCs, and can interface with iPods and other digital music players.